prodzilla/prodzilla/README.md

 | ${{env.VAR_NAME}}                            | Insert the environment variable VAR_NAME                                                                             |

 Note that if a step name is used in a parameter but does not yet exist, Prodzilla will default to substituting an empty string.
-If a requested environment variable is not set, Prodzilla will panic in order to avoid silent errors.
+If a requested environment variable is not set, Prodzilla will log a warning and substitute an empty string.

 ### Expectations